The Leung Lab

 Anna received her BA in Biology from Brown University and her MD from the University of North Carolina at Chapel Hill.
 In medical school, she took an extra year to earn an MPH from the UNC Gillings School of Global Public Health where she became interested in infectious disease epidemiology.
 She is currently a Pediatrics resident at the University of Utah and is a member of the Utah StARR program which is an NIH-funded R38 grant that provides a year of protected research during residency.
 She is currently working on several projects related to the epidemiology of pediatric diarrheal diseases.
 In her free time, Anna enjoys running, making ice cream, baking sourdough bread, and cross-country skiing.

 Kilee received her BS in biotechnology from Utah Valley University.
-She took part in a research fellowship with Station1 Frontiers and Gloucester Marine Genomics Institute and has recently joined the Leung Lab as a Lab Technician.
+She took part in a research fellowship with Station1 Frontiers and Gloucester Marine Genomics Institute and has recently joined the Leung Lab as a Lab Technician and moved up to Lab Manager.
 She is excited to learn and work alongside the knowledgeable mentors and scientists associated with the Leung Lab.
 In her free time she enjoys the outdoors, playing the piano, and motorcycle rides.

 Alumni